 When is the “Military Letter of Recommendation” used?

 As noted above, these letters come in to vouch for a candidate’s suitability for joining and undertaking some military training.
-For this reason, the letter is used extensively by military academies to understand the qualifications of a candidate in greater details.
+For this reason, the letter is used extensively by military academies to understand the qualifications of a candidate in greater detail.

-To be able to arrive at a more favorable verdict, the award panelists will rely heavily on the letters of recommendations alongside other qualifications.
+To be able to arrive at a more favorable verdict, the award panelists will rely heavily on the letters of recommendation alongside other qualifications.
 These letters are mostly used to break ties when the candidates have almost all the qualifications in common.

 The various military units will also find this letter quite suited for their use.
 Examples of these units are the navy, marines, the army, and the air force.
 They rely on these letters to ascertain whether the applicant is indeed suited for and has what it takes to perform well in these units.

 In many cases, this letter finds applicability in the following areas and circumstances:

 In case you are seeking for promotion in a military installation, army unit, or training academy, this letter will usually come to your rescue.
 It spells out your own strengths and why you deserve such consideration.
 The admissions committee mainly uses it to break ties.

 Applying for Military Award

 Some military awards and medals require that you apply and express interest before the award is granted.
 Yet again, this letter comes in to showcase your own suitability for the same awards and medals.
 It gives those who know you and are familiar with your achievements an opportunity to reveal the same.